nan0web/co/README.md

 - `Contact` — parses and represents contact information with specific URI schemes.

 These classes are perfect for building parsers, CLI tools, communication protocols, message validation layers, and contact data management.

+## Philosophy of Communication

+True communication begins with understanding and resonating with others.

+Inspired by ancient wisdom:
+- **Ra** (Sun, Light) — represents the energy and clarity we bring
+- **Zoom** (movement, change) — reflects the dynamic nature of exchange
+- **Om** (universal sound, unity) — embodies harmony in communication

+This trinity forms the foundation of meaningful interaction:
+1. Send a clear message (**Ra** - light)
+2. Allow space for response (**Zoom** - movement)
+3. Listen with openness (**Om** - unity)

+Every conversation can create either resonance (harmony, understanding) or dissonance (conflict, misunderstanding).
+Choose resonance and open infinite universe of creation.

 ## Installation